moesteelo/Predicting-Temperature-with-CO2-Data/README.md

 <img src= "img/United States 12 Month Temp.png"  >
 <img src= "img/AVG Temperature display by years ML process.png"  >

+## Conclusion Results

+Seeing the upward trends CO2 and greenhouse gas emissions, population, and temperature, it’s possible that CO2 and/or a combination of these factors has a positive influence on temperature.

+## Recommendation for future analysis

+- Explore more models for better fit
+- More granular breakdown of what data sets should be examined throughly
+- Expand scope of data to include more countries and other pollutant factors
+- Find more recent data exploring Avg Temperature and CO2 data

 ## CO2 Effect on Temperature Google Slides

 [Google Slides](https://docs.google.com/presentation/d/1ufzwVPUsOWHUAslN3fsjy4kuGSDC7MxnokdIxQLYEQk/edit?usp=sharing)